Vizzuality/4-growth/infrastructure/README.md

 The infrastructure is divided into several modules, each responsible for a specific part of the infrastructure.
 The `state` module manages the state of the infrastructure, while the `client_ecr` and `api_ecr` modules manage the Elastic Container Registry (ECR) repositories for the client and API applications, respectively.

+## Working with Terraform

+To be able to plan / apply changes to the infrastructure, you need to have Terraform in its specified version installed.
+Please refer to the [official documentation](https://learn.hashicorp.com/tutorials/terraform/install-cli) for instructions on how to install Terraform.

+The configuration requires you to have a AWS profile named `4-growth` configured in your `aws` cli.
+The profile should have the necessary permissions to create the resources specified in the configuration, but the name should match.

 ## Terraform State

 The Terraform state is stored in an S3 bucket named `4growth-terraform-state`.
 The state is locked using a DynamoDB table named `4growth-terraform-state-lock` to prevent concurrent modifications.